 - Vermont State Income Tax Return

 - Homestead Declaration and Property Tax Credit Claim

 - Household Income Schedule

 Volunteer Income Tax Assistance (VITA) And Tax Counseling for the Elderly (TCE) Programs

 The IRS sponsors the Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs.
-The VITA Program generally offers free tax help to people who generally make $54,000 or less, persons with disabilities, the elderly, and taxpayers with limited English who need assistance in preparing their tax returns.
-The TCE program gives priority to seniors age 60 years and older.
+The VITA Program generally offers free tax help to people who generally make $60,000 or less, persons with disabilities, the elderly, and taxpayers with limited English who need assistance in preparing their tax returns.
+The TCE program gives priority to seniors aged 60 years and older.

 To locate an AARP Tax-Aide site near you, visit AARP.

-The partnership helps qualified taxpayers by offering online filing at myfreetaxes and in-person tax assistance in local communities through the VITA and AARP programs.
-To qualify for free tax filing for the 2017 tax year, your income must be $66,000 or less.
+The partnership helps qualified taxpayers by offering online filing at myfreetaxes and in-person or online tax assistance in local communities through the VITA and AARP programs.
+To qualify for free tax filing assistance for the 2022 tax year, your income must be $60,000 or less.